drewbelf/markdown-cv/index.md

 `2019`
 __Teaching Assistant__ to Brian Robinette, THEO 1402 “God, Self, and Society,” Boston College
-- Lectured and facilitated discussions on the following topics: (1) chiastic structure in Augustine’s Confessions; (2) Latin American liberation theology; (3) contemporary feminist theology and Julian of Norwich; and (4) modern soteriology in Jürgen Moltmann and Edward Schillebeeckx.
+- Lectured and facilitated discussions on the following topics: (1) chiastic structure in Augustine’s *Confessions*; (2) Latin American liberation theology; (3) contemporary feminist theology and Julian of Norwich; and (4) modern soteriology in Jürgen Moltmann and Edward Schillebeeckx.
 - Offered constructive criticism on short reading responses, medium-length written reflections, and integration essays.
 - Conducted weekly office hours to discuss course material with students.
 - Graded midterm and final examinations.